FAIRplus/the-fair-cookbook/content/recipes/interoperability/introduction-terminologies-ontologies_matched.md

 may need to describe.
 Furthermore, term mis-selection by the user is not eliminated and introduces another type of error.

-A `controlled terminology (URL_TO_INSERT_TERM_3701 https://fairsharing.org/search?recordType=terminology_artefact) ` is a *`normative`* collection (URL_TO_INSERT_TERM_3699 https://fairsharing.org/search?recordType=collection)  of terms, the spelling of which is fixed and for which additional informat (URL_TO_INSERT_TERM_3700 https://fairsharing.org/search?recordType=model_and_format) ion may be provided such as a `definition`, a set of `synonyms`, an `editor`, a `version`, as well as a `license` determining the condition of use.
+A `controlled terminology` is a *`normative`* collection of terms, the spelling of which is fixed and for which additional information may be provided such as a `definition`, a set of `synonyms`, an `editor`, a `version`, as well as a `license` determining the condition of use.
-The set of informat (URL_TO_INSERT_TERM_3702 https://fairsharing.org/search?recordType=model_and_format) ion about a specific controlled terminology (URL_TO_INSERT_TERM_3703 https://fairsharing.org/search?recordType=terminology_artefact)  term is designated as `term metadata`.
+The set of information about a specific controlled terminology term is designated as `term metadata`.
-In a controlled terminology (URL_TO_INSERT_TERM_3704 https://fairsharing.org/search?recordType=terminology_artefact) , terms appear as a `flat list`, meaning that no relationship between any of the entities the controlled terminology (URL_TO_INSERT_TERM_3705 https://fairsharing.org/search?recordType=terminology_artefact)  represents is captured in any formal way.
+In a controlled terminology, terms appear as a `flat list`, meaning that no relationship between any of the entities the controlled terminology represents is captured in any formal way.
-This is the main drawback and limitation of `controlled terminologies (URL_TO_INSERT_TERM_3707 https://fairsharing.org/search?recordType=terminology_artefact) `, which are often developed to support a data model (URL_TO_INSERT_TERM_3706 https://fairsharing.org/search?recordType=model_and_format)  or an application.
+This is the main drawback and limitation of `controlled terminologies`, which are often developed to support a data model or an application.

-An `ontology (URL_TO_INSERT_TERM_3708 https://fairsharing.org/search?recordType=terminology_artefact) ` on the other hand, is a `formal representation of a domain knowledge where concepts are organized hierarchically`.
+An `ontology` on the other hand, is a `formal representation of a domain knowledge where concepts are organized hierarchically`.
 The qualifier `formal` refers to a set of axioms and rules based on logic (e.g. `first order logic`) to structure, organize and check the consistency of the term hierarchy.
-As one can sense right away, ontologies (URL_TO_INSERT_TERM_3709 https://fairsharing.org/search?recordType=terminology_artefact)  are often a more sophisticated artefact, supported by more advanced theoretical frameworks and dedicated tools to develop them (e.g. Protégé, TopBraid Composer, OBO foundry (URL_TO_INSERT_RECORD-NAME_3710 https://fairsharing.org/FAIRsharing.847069)  INCAtools or Robot tool).
+As one can sense right away, ontologies are often a more sophisticated artefact, supported by more advanced theoretical frameworks and dedicated tools to develop them (e.g. Protégé, TopBraid Composer, OBO foundry (URL_TO_INSERT_RECORD-NAME_1875 https://fairsharing.org/FAIRsharing.847069)  INCAtools or Robot tool).

 ## How are they built and maintained and why does it matter?

-In order to improve over simple `controlled terminologies (URL_TO_INSERT_TERM_3711 https://fairsharing.org/search?recordType=terminology_artefact) `, a huge area of research has developed to provide `tools` and `frameworks` supporting the representations of relationships between entities.
+In order to improve over simple `controlled terminologies`, a huge area of research has developed to provide `tools` and `frameworks` supporting the representations of relationships between entities.
 The field is known as `formal semantics` in knowledge representation circles.
-One of the most immediately available examples of `entity relationships` found in ontologies (URL_TO_INSERT_TERM_3712 https://fairsharing.org/search?recordType=terminology_artefact) , and their potential for improving searches, is the `is_a` relationship, which aims to cover the Parent/Child relationship that holds between two entities.
+One of the most immediately available examples of `entity relationships` found in ontologies, and their potential for improving searches, is the `is_a` relationship, which aims to cover the Parent/Child relationship that holds between two entities.
 For instance:
 ```
 -Vertebrate
 --Mammal